What we teach

 Citing insights: sites to help you cite

-Between your browser bookmarks, Evernote, and scraps of paper hidden in your back pocket, it’s likely that your important research materials lie all over the place.
-Did you know there are a variety of methods and tools available to help you manage all of the references or citations that you collect while doing research?
-In this workshop we look at how citation and document management tools can help keep your research work organized and save you time when you need to prepare properly formatted bibliographies and in-text citations.
-We will spend some time looking specifically at two tools: Zotero and Mendeley.
-Please bring your laptop.
+Between multiple browser tabs, downloaded pdfs, and scraps of paper tucked in your binder, it is possible that your important research materials lie in multiple locations.
+Did you know there are tools available to help you manage all of your research and citations that you collect while doing research?
+In this workshop we look at how citation and document management tools can help keep your research work organized and save you time when you need to prepare properly formatted bibliographies and in-text citations in MS Word.
+This workshop covers the advantages and disadvantages of two tools: Zotero and Mendeley.

 Creating a research question